ISSN: 0020-8523

 Public Administration Review Q1

-Policy and Society Q1
+Journal of Policy Analysis and Management Q1

 Public Management Review Q1